sjanhunen/dokimazo/papers/in-the-name-of-jesus.md

 There are three components to Peter's explanation of the healing of the lame man:
 - The basis - faith in Jesus as Messiah, the Son of God, is the basis of any work done in His name.
 Peter is clearly explaining who Jesus was in the preceding verses.
 - The power - the healing was not done by Peter nor was it a result of Peter's faith.
 This was the power of the Son of God at work.
-- The source - faith was ultimately given from the Father, but it was through the Son. ("flesh and blood hath not revelaed this")
+- The source - faith was ultimately given from the Father, but it was through the Son. ("flesh and blood hath not revelaed this" and also see Mat 11:27)

 In His Name: Purpose